 While a lot of the above is great in general terms, innovation must always be underpinned by a clear-cut business advantage to make it long-term.
 Thankfully, DePINs do have a lot going for them on that front too, offering a variety of competitive edges over the traditional model:

-- By crowdsourcing the hardware and its maintenance, DePINs operate at a fraction of the capital and operating expenditures of traditional companies.
-Where telecoms have to invest billions into the infrastructure and real estate to host it and keep armies of employees to support it, DePINs incentivize network members to take care of these expenses while still profiting.
+- By crowdsourcing the hardware and its maintenance, DePINs operate at a fraction of the capital and operating costs of traditional companies.
+Where telecoms companies have to invest billions into the infrastructure and real estate to host it and keep armies of employees to support it, DePINs incentivize network members to take care of this while everyone profits.

 - By leveraging blockchain, DePINs offer its members secure peer-to-peer payments without having to rely on a payments processor intermediary taking a cut.